Backbase/arrangement-behaviour-extension/arrangement-manager-extension/README.md

 This project is an example on how to create a behaviour extension for arrangement-manager.
 The example involves changing accountHolderCountry randomly and setting accountHolderStreetName to "123 Fake Street".

-**Make sure you create all the extended classes under com.backbase.dbs.product package**.
+**Make sure you create all the extended classes under com.backbase.dbs.product package** as this is the package that Spring will scan to create the beans.

 ## How to use